 Infertility has frustratingly defined how I have felt over the last three years.
 It’s something you can’t really control and that’s quite hard to accept.
-You can eat well, exercise, take supplements or medication if you have something specifically wrong with you but you can’t physically control whether or not you get pregnant, it’s down to science, it’s out of your hands and at times I’ve felt incredibly helpless about it all.
+You can eat well, exercise, take supplements or medication if you have something specifically wrong with you but you can’t physically control whether or not you get pregnant, it’s down to science.
+It’s completely out of your hands and at times I’ve felt incredibly helpless about it all.
 Couple this with IVF stress and a miscarriage and it’s all been a bit much, but recently there has been a shift, something has happened and I feel like I’ve turned a bit of a corner.
 I feel like some of the old me has returned.
 I feel like I’ve taken back some control and it’s like a small weight has been lifted.

-I wrote a post at the beginning of the year about wanting to make changes within our family to benefit the environment and most important of all, to try and reduce the insane thing that is plastic waste.
+I wrote a post earlier this year about wanting to make changes within our family to benefit the environment and most important of all, to try and reduce the insane thing that is plastic waste.
 Whilst it isn’t something way at the top of my everyday life, because, well, life, I really think about every plastic item I throw in the bin now because I know it’s heading straight to landfill.
 When I throw something away, I wonder whether I actually needed it at all or whether I could find a more earth-friendly replacement for it.
 I’ve been feeling like I could and should do more.
 I started following a great Instagram account recently, @small_sustainable_steps who is Amanda.
 She uses her account to cover the topic of ethical living and gives regular updates with examples of things she is going to help reduce plastic, live more sustainably, reduce her footprint etc .
 Her account has given me some great ideas and quite frankly, motivation.
 Thinking about what else I could do, got me thinking about the positive things I am doing already.
 Small changes that I should be happy with.
 Here is what I have done so far.